yanghuafang/anti-android-virus/README.md

 > layer needs; the DEX parser, the signature database and the scan engine land
 > on top of them.

+## One abstraction, files and memory

+A scan target is either a file on disk or a block already in RAM, and the engine should not care which. `IScanObject` splits into two shapes instead:

+- `IStream` — sequential access with a cursor, for containers that are read front to back (an APK's zip directory).
+- `ITarget` — the whole image addressable at once, for a leaf being parsed (a DEX, which seeks all over its own tables).

+Each has a file and a memory implementation (`FileStream`/`MemStream`, `FileTarget`/`MemTarget`), so one set of scanners serves both an on-disk scan and a gateway scanning bytes it never wrote down.

 ## Ownership

 Every engine object derives from `aav::IObject` and is released through